la-ninpre/aaoth.xyz/other.md

 permalink: /other/
 ---

+# miscellaneous posts

-miscellaneous posts about different things.
+about different things

 filter by tag: {% for tag in site.tags %}[{{ tag[0] }}](/tags/{{ tag[0] }})
 {% endfor %}